longevityframework/longevity/manual/subdomain/shorthands.md

 [BSON](http://bsonspec.org/) serializations of our aggregates look a little awkward.
 We would rather see this:

-    { "username": "sullivan-",
+    { "username": "sullivan",
-      "email": "sullivan-@foo.com"
+      "email": "sullivan@foo.com"
     }

 Than this:

-    { "username": "sullivan-",
+    { "username": "sullivan",
       "email": {
-        "email": "sullivan-@foo.com"
+        "email": "sullivan@foo.com"
       }
     }

 Longevity will serialize your user to the simpler BSON format if you use _shorthands_.
-Collect all your shorthands into a `ShorthandPool`, and make the shorthand pool implicitly available.
-Your `RootEntityTypes` will need to know about them.
-Here's an example:
+Collect all your shorthands into a `ShorthandPool`, and make the shorthand pool implicitly available to your `RootEntityTypes`, as they will need to know about them.
+Here's an
+example:

 {% gist sullivan-/d1a59a70bbfbcc1e0f78 %}

-Don't forget to pass your `ShorthandPool` to the `Subdomain`!
+Note that you can nest shorthands inside of collections, as the above example shows.

 Shorthands like `Email` are a natural place to put constraint validations, such as the well-formedness of an email address.
 Please